DiatomStudio/Piccolo/Piccolo_Software/PiccoloLib/README.md

 PiccoloLib is a library for [Arduino](http://www.arduino.cc) that makes it simple to program a Piccolo.

+For an overview of PiccoloLib basics, take a look at [Getting Started](../wiki/Getting-Started)

 * Control movement, speed and accuracy.
 * Various shape drawing functions.
 * Configure & calibrate Piccolo.
 * Send Piccolo co-ordinates over serial.
-* [UsbTether]() example lets you control piccolo from Processing using the PiccoloP5 library.
+* [UsbTether](PiccoloLib/examples/usbTether/usbTether.ino) example lets you control piccolo from Processing using the PiccoloP5 library.
 * Configure axes individually with PiccoloAxis class, or add additional axes.

 ---